rnbguy/esplr/README.md

 > How is this better than [Otterscan](https://github.com/otterscan/otterscan)?

-Otterscan is local, but it does not support token balances or transfer history, which makes it limited in usefulness.
+Otterscan does not support token balances or transfer history, which makes it limited in usefulness.
 ERC20 / ERC721 / ERC1155 tokens & NFTs are one of the most popular features of EVM-like blockchains.
+Besides that, Otterscan can only be used with one client while esplr strives to support all node types.

 > Can I verify all network requests?